This is the multi-page printable view of this section. Click here to print.

 USER jenkins

-• DevOps Console uses Docker in Docker to generate Docker images in a Kubernetes environment.
+• In the DevOps Console, Docker in Docker is used to create Docker images in a Kubernetes environment.

 • By default, one (or multiple) agents are registered.
 Delete the default registered agent.

-• If you need to build a Docker image, select to use Docker in Docker.
+• If you need to build a Docker image, select Docker in Docker.

-• Enter the Jenkins agent address of the user created above into the jnlp image URL.
+• Enter the JNLP image URL with the Jenkins agent address of the user you created above.

-• The agent (Kubernetes) added from DevOps Console is registered as a Pod Template.
+• The agent (Kubernetes) added from the DevOps Console is registered as a Pod Template.

-• If you selected Docker in Docker in the DevOps Console, the dind container has the default image address entered.
-Change to the docker:dind image address you pushed to your user repository.
+• If Docker‑in‑Docker is selected in DevOps Console, the default image address is pre‑filled in the dind container.
+Replace it with the image address you pushed to your repository.